expressjs/discussions/docs/adr/typescript-wg.md

 ## Context

 TypeScript is now widely adopted and has a large, active community.
 Many developers use it alongside packages maintained by the Express project.
-As such, there's a growing need to enhance TypeScript support—both by maintaining accurate type definitions and by addressing existing and future issues related to typings.
+As such, there's a growing need to enhance TypeScript support — both by maintaining accurate type definitions and by addressing existing and future issues related to typings.

 - **Why do we need this decision?**